LuisMMMTS/open-cx-t2g4-bits-please/README.md

 * **Alternative Flows and Exceptions:**
   1. The atendee writes the question to the speaker and presses the button.
   2. If the system can't connect to the server, a warning pops up system informs the atendee of the error

+#### Manage profile:
+* **Actor:** User
+* **Description:** This use case exists so the user can see and manage his/her profile settings.
+* **Preconditions and Postconditions:** In order to see his/her profile the user must be logged in.
+* **Normal Flow:**
+  1. The user opens the profile settings.
+  2. The user sees the profile settings.
+  3. The user exits the profile settings.
+  * **OR**
+  1. The user opens the profile settings.
+  2. The user changes one of the settings.
+  3. The user saves the settings, sending them to the server.
+  4. The user exits the profile settings.
+* **Alternative Flows and Exceptions:**
+  1. The user opens the profile settings.
+  2. The user changes one of the settings.
+  3. The user saves the settings, but if the device has no Internet connection a warning pops up.

 #### Get question:
 *  **Actor**.
 Speaker.